BardicDefense/purple-hack/spells.md

 otherwise transported to a plane by means other than direct summoning.
 If a spell effect is permanent, and greater than 2nd rank, then it is instead merely suppressed for 2d6 hours.

-#### Wish

-_Conjuration (R: Special, D: Special)_
-The spell will fulfill literally the utterance of the caster, or duplicate the function of any lower-rank Evocation spell.
-Greedy desires will usually end in disaster for the wisher.